nikcorg/commonjs-and-amd/README.md

-# A miniscule study in sharing code between a CommonJS and AMD environment without UMD
+# A miniscule study in sharing code between CommonJS and AMD environments

 In my current project, I'm sharing a large portion of code between the server and the browser.
 Initially I used a customised [UMDJS](https://gist.github.com/nikcorg/4444301) signature for this purpose.
 But it proved problematic when building a monolith; <code>r.js</code> understood absolutely nothing and all my modules were nameless.